dyrel78/INFO_201/milestone1/milestone1.md

-# Follow up Checklist
+## Follow up Checklist

+* How user friendly will the user interface be?
+* Should high definition photos be used to display the product catalogue?
-  * Will customers be able to log on this site and access previous orders?
+* Will members be able to log on this site and access previous orders?
-  * Will customers receive emails on their invoice after they have ordered
+* Will customers receive emails of their invoice after they have ordered
 * Will there be a inventory mangement system, that tracks available stock and is updated after each order is made?
-  * Will members
-  * Follow up on how this can be implemented in the form of a mobile app.
+* Will customers shopping carts save once they leave the site?
+Enquire about cookies
 * Follow up that members who login in could have musical preferences and favourite artists  show up on their page more often if they are logged on.